 This Accord also spurred a move by the Black Student Alliance to a larger, more productive office space in the Busch Student Center.
-The newly furnished BSA home has helped draw in more students to collaborate on developing engaging programs and events at SLU.
+This prominent BSA home has helped draw in more students to collaborate on developing engaging programs and events at SLU.

 With heightened donor support, SLU has boosted the average total of grants awarded to economically disadvantaged students, including eligible African American students, by 17 percent since 2014.

-The number of graduating seniors with student loans to repay has been reduced by 6 percent from 2015 to 2017, due to the efforts of SLU’s Division of Enrollment and Retention Management.
-In fact, nearly 45 percent of SLU students who graduated in 2017 had zero educational debt.
+The number of graduating seniors with student loans to repay has been reduced by 6 percent from 2015 to 2017, due to the combined efforts of staff across the University, including Development, Student Development, Academic Advising, and Enrollment and Retention Management.
+In fact, more than 40 percent of SLU students who graduated in 2018 had zero educational debt.

 For economically disadvantaged students, including some who are African American, financial aid has come through such sources as:

 More high-achieving students — who also are from low-income families, and/or the first generation to attend college — are receiving more grant dollars to fund their education at SLU.
-Grants now account for more than 75 percent of the cost of admission, room, board and books for these students.
-So-called DACA (Deferred Action for Childhood Arrivals) students are recipients of these need-based grants, too.
+Grants now account for more than 85 percent of the cost of tuition, room, board and books for these students.
+Our Deferred Action for Childhood Arrivals (DACA) students are recipients of these need-based grants, too.

-This collaboration of dedicated student-service professionals is very alert to signs of financial anxiety among students of color and actively intervenes to explore every avenue to ensure money is not a barrier to the next study semester.
+This collaboration of dedicated student-service professionals is very alert to signs of financial anxiety among all students, including students of color, and actively intervenes to explore every avenue to alleviate money being a barrier to the next study semester.